Weeshlow/Trojan.VEx.Win32/README.md

 READ ME (Clean Version) :
 Can be Removed Easy Does The Payloads.

-Info :
+# Payload Info :
-Nothing For Now.
+vexwork1 -
+vexwork2 -
+vexwork3 -
+vexwork4 -
+vexwork5 -
+vexwork6 -

 # Languages :